gugazimmermann/dragonspage/article2.md

 ]
 ```

-TypeScript will show a error when we try to import the JSON, to solve it add inside `tsconfig.json` right after *"typeRoots": ["./node_modules/@types"],*
+TypeScript will show an error when we try to import the JSON, to solve it add inside `tsconfig.json` right after *"typeRoots": ["./node_modules/@types"],*

 ```
 "moduleResolution": "node",
 "resolveJsonModule": true
 ```

-And we can load the json data to create the tables, lambda and API in `lib/dragons-backend.ts`:
+And we can load the JSON data to create the tables, lambda, and API in `lib/dragons-backend.ts`:

 ```
 import * as cdk from '@aws-cdk/core';